3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 mvn verify
 ```

-An Eclipse update site will be made in `p2/target/repository` repository.
+An Eclipse update site will be made in `p2/target/repository` directory.
 The update site can be used to perform a local installation.

 ${symbol_pound} Development